Avoid 5 Unbelievable Travel Scams for Safe Journeys

-From ridiculously cluttered on taxi rides to the unwitting disclosure of credit card information, scams like this are found all over the world.
-While it is almost impossible to know when you are being cheated on, it is essential to know what type of travel fraud exists and what to do about travel security if situations arise.
+From ridiculously cluttered taxi rides to the unwitting disclosure of credit card information, scams like this are found worldwide.
+While it is almost impossible to know when you are being cheated on, knowing what type of travel fraud exists and what to do about travel security if situations arise is essential.

 Broken Taxi Meter

 When you get into a taxi and start driving, the driver will inform you that the meter is broken and charge you a ridiculous price.
-To avoid this scam, you first need to know how much a trip should cost.
-Always ask the hostel or hotel staff what a trip should have such a framework of reference.
+You first need to know how much a trip should cost to avoid this scam.
+Always ask the hostel or hotel staff what a trip should have such a reference framework.

 Fake Cops

-The fake cop fraud is a popular one in many big cities.
+Fake cop fraud is widespread in many big cities.
 During the conversation, one or two other people will appear who appear to be police officers and flashing badges.
 However, they are not police officers.

-Fake police officers appear to be all over the world and travelers will often be cheated by these faux authorities to get up to speed.
+Fake police officers appear to be worldwide, and these faux authorities often cheat travelers to get up to speed.
 Her modus operandi is to ask for your ID and then fine you for no good reason.
-Real police can ask for your ID, but they will never ask you to pay the fine locally.
+Real police can ask for your ID but never ask you to pay the fine locally.

 Free Bracelets

 When he’s done, he asks you to pay a premium for the bracelet he made just for you.
-Do not allow anyone to put anything on your body and be extremely careful to accept everything for free.
-If they put something on you, take it out, give it back to them, and be firm with it.
+Do not allow anyone to put anything on your body, and be extremely careful to accept everything for free.
+If they put something on you, take it out, give it back to them, and be firm.

 Spills on Your Clothing

-Beware of people who intrude on you if it is not already a crowded area.
+Beware of people who intrude on you if it is not already crowded.
 When this happens, push people away and clean it yourself.
 Common in Europe, a traveler will walk down the street and feel something plop on his shoulder, often a bird poop or a fast-food spice.

 The Switcheroo

-You are in a store and you see a designer item at a bargain price.
-To avoid this scam, keep in mind that no designer thing will be so cheap.
-Remember, if it seems too good to be true, it is not true.
-Second, be sure always to see what the seller is giving you, to be sure that it is precisely the item you wanted.
+You are in a store and see a designer item at a bargain price.
+Remember that no designer thing will be so cheap to avoid this scam.
+Remember, if it seems too good, it is not valid.
+Second, always see what the seller gives you to ensure it is your desired item.

 They are approaching the exchange rate and asking for money exchange.
-During the transition, the clerk puts similar notes and you end up with less than you paid for.
-Make sure you check your money before you go and don’t get rushed during the process.
-It is important to keep your eyes peeled as many currencies have denominations that appear similar in color and design.
+During the transition, the clerk puts similar notes, and you end up with less than you paid.
+Ensure you check your money before you go, and don’t get rushed during the process.
+It is vital to keep your eyes peeled as many currencies have denominations that appear similar in color and design.